yuanqing/vim-basics/README.md

 ## Settings

-Various settings (eg. syntax highlighting) can be persisted by putting them in a file named `.vimrc` in your home directory.
+Various settings (eg. syntax highlighting) can be persisted by putting them in a file called `.vimrc` in your home directory.

 Your `~/.vimrc` might be as follows: